k8svisual/docs/docs/ui.md

-##### User Interface

-The User Interface (UI), browser component, provides graphical views along a tabular search results view of resources defined and deployed in the cluster.
+The User Interface (UI), browser component, provides multiple graphical views of resources along a tabular search results view of resources defined and deployed in the cluster.
 Tabs for each type of view and searching are shown in the upper portion of the UI.
 Once a tab is selected

 ##### Interactions